As a vegan it can be a nightmare finding out what’s safe to eat. These are some foods you probably thought were vegan but aren’t!

 “Man, so there are even more things that aren’t vegan!?!?”

-Unfortunately there are animal products in the most surprising of places so it’s best to know about them.
+Unfortunately, there are animal products in the most surprising of places so it’s best to know which foods that aren’t vegan so you can avoid them.
 It takes commitment, planning and A LOT of ingredient checking to be completely free of animal products but we think it’s worth it.

 This list was put together so you know and are aware of what to look out for.
 For a long-term, healthy vegan lifestyle it’s much easier if you WANT to be vegan, rather than feel like you should.
 For this reason, if after reading this article you realise many staples of your diet are not vegan, take your time finding the right alternatives rather than cutting out everything straight away.
 There has never been a better time to be vegan, every day there are more and more plant-based options so go slow and find alternatives one by one.